Trey Amos

 Trenayvian Amos (born March 3, 2002) is an American professional football cornerback for the Washington Commanders of the National Football League (NFL).
-He played college football for the Louisiana Ragin' Cajuns, Alabama Crimson Tide, and Ole Miss Rebels.
-Amos was selected by the Commanders in the second round of the 2025 NFL draft.
+Amos played college football for the Louisiana Ragin' Cajuns, Alabama Crimson Tide, and Ole Miss Rebels and was selected by the Commanders in the second round of the 2025 NFL draft.

 Early life

 Amos was born on March 3, 2002, in New Iberia, Louisiana.
 He attended Catholic High School in New Iberia, where he played quarterback and cornerback and was a state champion in the long jump.
-Amos committed to play college football to the play for the Ragin' Cajuns at the University of Louisiana at Lafayette.
+Amos committed to play college football for the Ragin' Cajuns at the University of Louisiana at Lafayette.

 College career

 Amos played in 34 games over three years at Louisiana from 2020 to 2022, recording 59 tackles and one interception.
 After the 2022 season, he transferred to play for the Crimson Tide at the University of Alabama.
 In his lone season at Alabama, he played in all 14 games with one start and had 12 tackles.
 After the season, he transferred again to play for the Rebels at the University of Mississippi (Ole Miss).